 In the last battle of the first part, Whiskey is called out in no uncertain terms for accidentally killing Loser.

-Earlier on, Hammer (rightfully) dresses down Kid for not taking a clear shot on an enemy fighter that had a lock on Bubblegum.
+Earlier on, Hammer dresses down Kid for not taking a clear shot on an enemy fighter that had a lock on Bubblegum, having frozen up at the thought of killing someone.
 If Quetz hadn't made a near-impossible shot to take her down, Bubblegum probably would have died.
 This also marks a turning point in their relationship as a case in which Hammer is required to discipline Kid, thus raising the question of whether they can be friends (or perhaps somethingmore) as well as squad leader and subordinate.

 During the book 2 text updates, Jillian makes it clear that she intends to try to turn the decrypted Ansom to her side.
 For his part, he's disgusted by her hypocrisy and cruelty in treating every decrypted but himself as some kind of monster and executing them without reason.